Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 Of course with this done we have finished with implementing what I outlined way at the top.
 There are a lot of stuff that could still be done but that is for later.
 You can now take the code and switch it the build target to release and get a dll which you can use or even just take the files and use them as is.
-At the very bottom I have the final code as done in this post as I will definitly be adding to the wrapper in the future as I need to.
+At the very bottom I have the final code as done in this post as I will definitely be adding to the wrapper in the future as I need to.
 This is the barest boned structure and if you can follow it up to here and want to use it I advise you not wait for me to do so.
 The best way to learn this stuff is by doing and I might not need the features you want.
 Also if there is any errors in the code or I did something that while technically correct isn't proper please tell me.